-The character filled cabins aren’t lacking in modern amenities, but a mountain getaway is exactly that and there are no televisions, clocks and we didn’t have phone service in our cabin which would normally stress us out, but it was a nice change from the constant temptation to be connected to the online world (we could get service on our deck or up at the main reception building).
+And we didn’t have phone service in our cabin which would normally stress us out, but it was a nice change from the constant temptation to be connected to the online world (we could get service on our private balconies or up at the main reception building).

 Caz found her spot immediately out on the deck in the afternoon sunshine with bush and valley views and studied the map choosing which nature trails we were going to hike over the weekend.

-This getaway was all about connecting with nature and each other as a family.
+A getaway to Binna Burra Lodge was all about connecting with nature and the people around you.

 Bellbird Lookout Walk

-This walk took us through the rainforest and eucalypt woodland and open forest and ending with stunning views over Ship’s Stern, Egg Rock, Turtle Rock and the Numinbah Valley from the lookout.
+This walk took us through the rainforest and eucalypt woodland and open forest and ended with stunning views over Ship’s Stern, Egg Rock, Turtle Rock, and the Numinbah Valley from the lookout.